OrKreizman/TOPO_PARSER/README.md

 ```bash
 –p
 ```
-Prints the parsed Infiniband network topology into a file named <topofile>_output.txt.
+Prints the parsed Infiniband network topology into a {file_name}.output file.

 ### Quitting the Program
 ```bash